dev-academy-programme/concepts/javascript/es6-syntax-1.md

 ### Variable declaration with `let` and `const`

 In ES5, we use `var` to declare variables.
-Variables declared with `var` are available to the entire function regardless where it is defined.
-This is not true for most languages, which have block-level scoping, rather than function-level scoping. `let` and `const` apply block level scoping to JavaScript.
+Variables declared with `var` are available to the entire function regardless of where it is defined.
+This is not true for most languages, which have _block-level_ scoping, rather than _function-level_ scoping. `let` and `const` apply block level scoping to JavaScript.
 This means we can define variables inside `if` statements and `for` loops (and other block constructs) that are not available outside of the blocks they are defined in. `const` defines a variable that cannot be reassigned with a different value.
 For example:

 ```js
 function testVar () {